jordanmfray/prototype-boiletplate/readme.md

 ## Features

-- 🚀 Express backend with OpenAI integration
+- Express backend with OpenAI integration
-- ⚛️ React frontend with Vite for fast development
+- React frontend with Vite for fast development
+- Radix-ui frontend comononents
-- 🗄️ PostgreSQL database with Prisma ORM
+- PostgreSQL database with Prisma ORM
-- 🔄 Concurrent development mode for frontend and backend
+- Concurrent development mode for frontend and backend
-- 🧰 Interactive setup script for quick start
+- Interactive setup script for quick start
-- 🌱 Database seeding with sample data
+- Database seeding with sample data

 ## Prerequisites